28 things to do in Haleiwa Town: A Must-Visit Destination in Hawaii (updated 2023)

 The drive from Honolulu or Waikiki to Haleiwa is around 45 minutes to an hour depends on the stops you take along the way.
 It’s about 25 miles away on Hwy 1 to Hwy2 and then exit at Hwy 99 to Haleiwa town.

-Top things to do in Haleiwa and surrounding areas
+Top 28 things to do in Haleiwa and surrounding areas

-Visit Waimea falls
+1. Visit Waimea falls and botanical gardens

 Outside of the short .75 hike on paved road to the waterfall, you can also explore the many tropical gardens and ancient mock villages of how this valley looked in the past with the early Hawaiian settlers to the area.

-Enjoy the most family friendly beach at Waimea Bay
+2. Enjoy the most family friendly beach at Waimea Bay

 Directly across from Waimea Falls is the Waimea Bay Beach park which is the most popular beach area in the north shore with excellent facilities, beautiful white sand beach and gorgeous water to swim in.

-Snorkeling at Sharks Cove
+3. Snorkeling at Sharks Cove

 Another family friendly activity is to go snorkeling at Sharks Cove located between Waimea Bay and the Bonzai Pipeline and is a protected bay with beautiful water that is only 8ft to 15ft deep.
 Filled with beautiful coral and tropical fish and other sea life you can enjoy a relatively safe area and even explore some caves and lava tubes around Sharks Cove.

-Get some Shave Ice as Matsumotos
+4. Get some Shave Ice at Matsumotos

 The local institution shave ice spot is definitely Matusmoto’s shave ice started as a grocery store and made some delicious shave ice with their own home-made sauces and toppings.
 This became an instant hit and Matsumoto’s grocery business changed to a more tourist focused destination on its own.

-More beach day fun on the North Shore
+5. More beach day fun on the North Shore

 So many wonderful beaches to enjoy on the North Shore to snorkel, surf or just relax on a nice sandy beach.
 Check out Sunset beach, Laniakea Beach, Haleiwa Beach or even the gorgeous and remote beaches at Mokuleia beach on the far western side of the island.

-Adventure fun around Haleiwa
+Adventure fun around Haleiwa Oahu

 You can rent your own, do a tour experience and enjoy rivers around the Haleiwa bridge and calm Haleiwa to do some fun kayaking, boogie boarding or Sup boarding (Sea & Board Sports Hawaii rental shop) for a fun adventure experience on the water.

-Go hiking inland
+9. Go hiking inland

 You can find some cool trails to explore around Haleiwa like the Waimea waterfalls or up Mokuleia Trail which cover two different trail experiences and even the gorgeous Ehukai Pillbox hike with beautiful coastal views from above.
 Check out these 10 fantastic hikes you can do around Haleiwa and the North Shore area.

-Sunsets are amazing around Haleiwa
+11. Sunsets are amazing around Haleiwa

 If you are looking for some fantastic end of day experience, head out to the coastal areas and beaches to enjoy a wonderful sunset experience.
 The best coastline for that is practically anywhere on the Northshore but the favorites here include Sunset beach, Alii Beach Park or check out Waimea Bay for an incredible sunset experience.

-The best food truck venues to enjoy a cheap meal at Haleiwa
+12. The best food truck venues to enjoy a cheap meal at Haleiwa

 There are some fantastic food truck courts in the North Shore set up for delicious eating and cheap too!
 You’ll get some good eats with local food trucks around the various food truck courts in Haleiwa, Kahuku, Waimea Bay and other grouped areas along the North Shore.
 Here are some of the best ones to look out for